techsupportmo/AI-Projects/maa5176_proj1/part1/readme.txt

 Mohammed Ahmed
 1001655176

-- The programming language used for the task was Python
+- The programming language used for the task was Python3

 - Structure of the code:

 - How to run the code:

+Type in:
+python3 find_route.py input1.txt Bremen Kassel